Steeplechase Park: 1960s

+1970s and early 1980s

-Trump filed a series of court cases related to the proposed residential rezoning, and ultimately won a $1.3 million judgment.
-The Steeplechase Park site laid empty for several years.
-Trump started subleasing the property to Norman Kaufman, who ran a small collection of fairground amusements on a corner of the site, calling his amusement park "Steeplechase Park".
-The city also leased the boardwalk and parking lot sites at extremely low rates, which resulted in a $1 million loss of revenue over the following seven years.
+Trump filed a series of court cases related to the proposed residential rezoning and ultimately won a $1.3 million judgment.
+After the city acquired the land, Kaufman began leasing the site from the city in 1970.
+The city also leased out the boardwalk and parking lot sites at extremely low rates, which resulted in a $1 million loss of revenue over the following seven years.
 Since the city wanted to build the state park on the site of Kaufman's Steeplechase Park, it attempted to evict him by refusing to grant a lease extension.
+The city government first tried to evict Kaufman by refusing to give licenses to any of his rides, but Kaufman continued to operate rides there, even after one of his employees died in 1974.
+A state judge granted the city the right to evict Kaufman in December 1974 but ruled that Kaufman could stay through the 1975 season.

-The city continued to pursue litigation over the site occupied by Norman Kaufman.
-For over ten years, the city was unsuccessful in its efforts.
-It had no plan for the proposed state park, and in 1975 the United States Department of Housing and Urban Development nearly withdrew a proposed grant of $2 million to fund the proposed park.
+NYC Parks was supposed to have devised a plan for the proposed state park in 1969, but it never did so.
+Under the terms of Kaufman's lease, the city could evict him with 30 days' notice once it had devised a plan for a park.
+Due to the city's inaction, in 1975, the United States Department of Housing and Urban Development nearly withdrew a proposed grant of $2 million for the park.
 The city ultimately accepted the grant.
-However, in June 1977, the city's parks commissioner suggested that the city would redevelop the original Steeplechase Park's site as an amusement area instead of an open-space state park, and proposed that the city return the grant.
+In early 1977, city officials again attempted to evict Kaufman and force him to pay back rent, but a state judge rejected these claims.
+That June, the city's parks commissioner suggested that the city would redevelop the original Steeplechase Park's site as an amusement area instead of an open-air state park and proposed that the city return the grant.
 This move was opposed by the chairman of the New York City Planning Commission, who wanted to use the grant to pay for pedestrian walkways at the Steeplechase site.

 In 1977 and 1978, Kaufman withheld rent payments to the city because of the ongoing litigation, and he sued the city for $1.7 million.
 By 1979, Kaufman had expanded his park and had plans to eventually rebuild the historic Steeplechase Park.
 He had also bought back the original Steeplechase horse ride with plans to install it the following season.
 Kaufman continued to operate the site until the end of summer 1980.
 In June 1981, the city paid Kaufman a million dollars for the rides, even though the amusements were estimated to be worth much less than that.
 However, the city had finally succeeded in evicting Kaufman from the property.